 What Does Flood Insurance Cost?

-Flood insurance rates are based on your geographic location, the type of building, physical elevation related to expected flood levels, and flood zone.
+Commercial flood insurance rates are based on your geographic location, the type of building, physical elevation related to expected flood levels, and flood zone.
 Most customers outside high-risk flood zones (who aren’t being forced to purchase flood insurance by their bank) will qualify for the Preferred Risk Program (PRP) and get special low rates.

 What Does Flood Insurance Cover?